mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 ## Developing content for your portfolio

-During the Spring Term you will be developing a 'responsive' portfolio web site for assignment two.
+During the Spring Term you will be developing a 'responsive' portfolio web site for the assignment.
 The content for this site will be developed and assessed under the Digital Asset Creation unit.
 The quality of any website is reflective on the owner.
 You are not only being judged on your coding, design, accessibility and usability (Web Page Development) but also on the quality of the text and media (Digital Asset Creation).

 [Heidi Cohen](https://twitter.com/heidicohen) describes content as: